-What a fantastic hotel the Hermitage is.
-The hotel oozes colonial charm, is located in a quiet and safe neighbourhood of town, has great facilities, comfortable rooms and great food and beverage services.
+The Hermitage in Jakarta is truly a fantastic hotel.
+The Hermitage oozes colonial charm, is located in a quiet and safe neighbourhood of town, has great facilities, comfortable rooms and great food and beverage services.
 I also adored the swimming pool, pool bar and rooftop deck, which is a great place for some sundowners.

-I would absolutely love to visit this hotel again and won’t even think about staying in another hotel next time I would find myself in Jakarta.
+I would absolutely love to visit this hotel again and won’t even think about staying in another hotel next time I will find myself in Jakarta.
 I can’t recommend it enough.

 Trip report index

-1. Review: Wizz Air economy class from Bucharest to Rome Ciampino (Airbus A321)
+1. Review: Wizz Air Bucharest to Rome Ciampino (Airbus A321)

-3. Review: Casa Alitalia business class lounge Rome Fiumicino
+3. Review: Casa Alitalia Lounge ‘Piazza di Spagna’ Rome Fiumicino Airport

-4. Review: Saudi Arabian Airlines business class Rome Fiumicino to Riyadh (Airbus A320)
+4. Review: Saudia Business Class Rome to Riyadh (Airbus A320)

-5. Review: Saudia Alfursan business class lounge Riyadh Airport
+5. Review: Saudia Alfursan Business Lounge Riyadh Airport

-7. Review: The Hermitage, a Tribute Portfolio Hotel, Jakarta (current chapter)
+7. Review: The Hermitage, a Tribute Portfolio Hotel, Jakarta, Indonesia (current chapter)